 Why Authenticating Your Nikes is Essential?

-In a global market where counterfeiting is rampant, knowing how to recognize a pair of authentic Nikes has become essential for all enthusiasts as well as for anyone who simply does not want to be fooled.
+In a global market where counterfeiting is everywhere, knowing how to spot a genuine pair of Nikes has become a must for all enthusiasts and anyone who simply doesn't want to get ripped off!

-A fake Nike is often spotted by several visible signs quickly: a price that is too low, irregular stitching, a poorly formed Swoosh logo, a strong chemical smell, or poor-quality packaging.
-This guide is designed to enlighten you and help you spot when a Nike sneaker is fake.
+A fake Nike can often be spotted by several visible signs: an unrealistically low price, uneven stitching, a poorly formed Swoosh logo, a strong chemical smell, or low-quality packaging.
+This guide is here to help you spot when a Nike sneaker is fake.

-Beyond quality, paying a high price for a worthless copy is not very appealing.
-To secure your purchase, WhenToCop? intervenes upstream: we help you avoid counterfeits by comparing prices and availability only on reliable and verified sites, ensuring you do not fall for a scam.
+Beyond quality, paying top dollar for a worthless copy is far from exciting.
+To secure your purchase, WhenToCop? steps in early: we help you avoid counterfeits by comparing prices and availability only on reliable and verified sites, ensuring you don’t fall for a scam.

 The First Indicators of a Counterfeit

-Even before having the shoe in hand, analyzing the offer and packaging constitutes the first line of defense.
+Even before you have the shoe in hand, analyzing the offer and packaging is your first line of defense.

 The Seller and the Price: Warning Signals Not to Ignore

-The price is the most obvious indicator.
-If a pair of sneakers Jordan 1 or Dunk Low listed at €300 is offered for €80, one piece of advice: run away!
-There are no miracles on trendy models: a discount greater than 20-30% on a hype model is impossible from a legitimate reseller.
+Price is the most obvious indicator.
+If a pair of sneakers like the Jordan 1 or Dunk Low listed at €300 is offered for €80, here’s a tip: run away!
+There are no miracles with trendy models: a discount greater than 20-30% on a hype model is impossible from a legitimate reseller.

 Counterfeit sneakers particularly target limited collaborations, as their rarity and popularity make them attractive.
-Be wary of pairs from collabs like Off-White, Travis Scott, or sacai: copies may seem very close to the original but often reveal subtle defects in materials, finishes, or tags specific to each edition.
+Be wary of pairs from collabs like Off-White, Travis Scott, or sacai: the copies may look very close to the original but often reveal subtle flaws in materials, finishes, or tags specific to each edition.
 To avoid unpleasant surprises, be even more vigilant about the price and origin of these exclusive models.

 Always check the seller's reputation.
-A recent profile (less than 30 days) without reviews or using generic photos is suspicious.
+A recent profile (less than 30 days) with no reviews or using generic photos is suspicious.
 Similarly, an individual with a hype model full size run (all sizes) is almost always a seller of fakes.

 - Color and Texture: red or black boxes have a matte or satin finish.
 Counterfeits are often too shiny or faded.

-- The Label: the font must be sharp, the spacing regular, and the barcodes perfect.
-Typos betray a fake box.
+- The Label: the font should be sharp, spacing regular, and barcodes perfect.
+Typos reveal a fake box.

-- Structural Condition: counterfeit boxes often arrive damaged, shipped without double packaging to reduce shipping costs.
+- Structural Condition: counterfeit boxes often arrive damaged, shipped without double packaging to cut shipping costs.

-- Tissue Paper: it must be of good quality, often with light patterns.
-Paper that is too stiff, wrinkled, or absent is a bad sign.
+- Tissue Paper: it should be of good quality, often with light patterns.
+Paper that is too stiff, wrinkled, or missing is a bad sign.

 The Quality of Materials and Finishes That Make the Difference

-The stitching is the true test of authenticity.
-They should be regular and perfectly follow the contours.
+Stitching is the true test of authenticity.
+It should be even and perfectly follow the contours.

 | Element | Authentic Nike | Counterfeit |